P0016

 - Failed VVT solenoid or actuator (when chain is still in spec)

-- Cam or crank sensor wiring fault mimicking correlation error
+- Cam or crank sensor wiring fault mimicking a correlation error

 - Incorrect timing after water pump or belt job